nvlang/sveltex/docs/src/docs/markdown.md

 ::: warning

-Don't try to enable MDX syntax in your markdown parser.
-MDX combines markdown with [JSX](https://react.dev/learn/writing-markup-with-jsx), which is a syntax extension for JS built for [React](https://react.dev).
-Svelte, on the other hand, has its own special syntax, which extends
+Don't try to enable MDX syntax in your markdown parser when using SvelTeX, as it may conflict with SvelTeX's own parsing.

 :::